gvwilson/sdxjs/src/introduction/index.md

 Code of Conduct in [% x conduct %] and the contributor guidelines in [% x contributing %].
-If you have questions or would like to use this material in a course, please file an issue in this site's GitHub repository <!-- FIXME -->
-or send us email. <!-- FIXME -->
+If you have questions or would like to use this material in a course, please file an issue in this site's GitHub repository or send us email.

 ## Who helped us and inspired us? {: #introduction-help}